mewza/mod2glsl/README.md

 Convert Amiga ProTracker MOD(and soon S3M/XM and IT) files into ShaderToy shaders.

-Please donate $ to support this project, to be honest, I never received any $ from anybody for open source projects, so if this time it is different, it'd probably make me happier and more optimistic about our future.
+Please please please donate $ to support this project, I am (still) not rich, and just like you trying to make ends meet, and to be honest, I never received any $ from anybody for open source  projects, I don't mind, but maybe this time it will be different, and how much time I donated to support developers on #macdev, and released source code for all to leran from from my 35 years softwrae engineering career, with a break or 15 years admittedly, due to serious health issues.
+It'd probably make me happier and more optimistic about youth and the future, and I am a life long committed audio guy, you can count on that.

 ## Overview